• Skip to primary navigation

 Hoppin john in black bowl with slice of cornbread.

-A Southern New Year's tradition for good luck and peace throughout the New Year.
-Black-eyed peas, seasoned with bacon, celery, bell pepper and onion, served with rice!
+A Southern tradition for good luck and prosperity in the New Year.
+Black-eyed peas, seasoned with bacon, celery, bell pepper, onion and sausage served over rice!

 Print Rate